ROGUE VALLEY BASS CLUB

 11. Penalties: Contestants who are not in the official checkpoint area for weigh in at the tournaments end will be disqualified.

-A 1 lb. penalty will be assessed for any fish weighed in that is under the minimum length.
+A 1 lb. penalty and loss of short fish will be assessed for any fish weighed in that is under the minimum length.
 A .25 lb penalty will be assessed for any fish that is deemed to be dead by the T D.

 12. Any contestant that weighs in more than the maximum bag limit of 5 Bass, will be penalized the weight of their biggest fish.
 This fish will not be allowed for BIG FISH purposes.
 You are not allowed to cull fish at the weigh in.